dermanu/HPEClinicalEvaluationFramework/README.md

 pip install -r requirements.txt
 ```

+2. Download [`xception_pascalvoc.pb`](https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.1/xception_pascalvoc.pb) and `haarcascade_frontalface_alt.xml` and place into `/utils`.
+Those are used for
+   changing the background and occluding faces for anonymisation.

-2. Login into your W&B account, following the instructions here: [https://docs.wandb.ai/quickstart/].
+3. Login into your W&B account, following the instructions here: [https://docs.wandb.ai/quickstart/].

-3. Add the model you want to evaluate to the folder `/models`.
+4. Add the model you want to evaluate to the folder `/models`.
 Use the existing models as template.

-4. Make changes in named scripts to allow for the testing of other HPE models (or ground-truth datasets).
+5. Make changes in named scripts to allow for the testing of other HPE models (or ground-truth datasets).
 Those adjustments, will be replaced by a global yaml file including all parameters in the future:
    1. `skeletonMorphing/loadMorphDataset.py`:  Adjust path to your dataset, used model and evtl. difference in dataset structure.
-   2. `skeletonMorphing/readDatasetMorph.py`: Add output structure of specific HPE models keypoints (marked).
+   2. `skeletonMorphing/readDatasetMorph.py` and `utils/readDatasetEval.py`: Add output structure of specific HPE models keypoints (marked).
    3. `skeletonMorphing/trainSkeletonMorphing.py`: Change data paths.
    4. `utils/readDataEval`: Adjust order of HPE models keypoint output order.
    5. `evaluation_pipeline`: Add other HPE models if needed.